 It’s not easy or a quick fix, but the benefits of improving the situation can mean that you diffuse conflict, improve communication and have a better working environment.

 Check out my training programs or subscribe to NEON News for more resources on how you can take the high road.
 I also recommend Say It Skillfully by Molly Tschang and my Communication tips on YouTube.

 Taking the Hard Road

-You might start by taking the High Road, and if that doesn’t work, you might need to fight for your right to a safe working environment.
+You might start by taking the High Road, and if that doesn’t work, you may need to fight for your right to a safe working environment.

 If you stand up for yourself others may see your courage and feel confident in standing up for themselves too.
 It may change the entire culture of your organisation for the better.

-Subscribe to NEON News for more resources coming soon on how you can navigate the hard road or access my Eliminate Sexual Harassment at Work training for Legal Professionals webinar today.
+Subscribe to NEON News for more resources coming soon on how you can navigate the hard road or access my training programs on how to eliminate the dark sides of work today.